Horned helmet: Prehistoric Europe

 A pair of bronze horned helmets, the Veksø helmets, from the later Bronze Age (dating to c.
 1100-900 BC) were found near Veksø, Denmark, in 1942.
 Another early find is the Grevensvænge hoard from Zealand, Denmark, (c.
 800–500 BC, now partially lost).

 The Waterloo Helmet, a Celtic bronze ceremonial helmet with repoussé decoration in the La Tène style, dating to c.
 150–50 BC, was found in the River Thames, at London.
 Its abstracted 'horns', different from those of the earlier finds, are straight and conical.
 Late Gaulish helmets (c.
 55 BC) with small horns and adorned with wheels, reminiscent of the combination of a horned helmet and a wheel on plate C of the Gundestrup cauldron (c.
 100 BC), were found in Orange, France.
 Other Celtic helmets, especially from Eastern Europe, had bird crests.
 The enigmatic Torrs Pony-cap and Horns from Scotland appears to be a horned champron to be worn by a horse.

-Migration Period
+European Migration Period

-Depicted on the Arch of Constantine, dedicated in 315 CE, are Germanic soldiers, sometimes identified as "Cornuti", shown wearing horned helmets.
+Depicted on the Arch of Constantine, dedicated in AD 315, are Germanic soldiers, sometimes identified as "Cornuti", shown wearing horned helmets.
 On the relief representing the Battle of Verona (312) they are in the first lines, and they are depicted fighting with the bowmen in the relief of the Battle of the Milvian Bridge.